Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 2. Give yourself enough time

-That said, we recommend that you try to give yourself at least one month to ensure you have enough time to check all the boxes:
+We recommend that you try to give yourself at least one month to ensure you have enough time to check all the boxes:

 - Finalize your agenda and design your show flow